 9. Find The Subway Cave Turnoff Tree

 The photo above shows the huge Alligator Juniper tree you need to use as the turnoff point for finding the Subway Cave.
 It is obviously larger than any other tree you have passed on the edge of the trail up to this point.
+The tree is even more apparent when looking back, so keep looking backwards for this tree if you think you’ve gone too far.

-Important – We took the photo above from the opposite side looking back.
+Important: We took the photo above from the opposite side looking back.
 As you hike up Boynton Canyon Trail, this tree will be on your left side as you come around the corner.

 10. Look For The Wide Opening